 You still need to cover the htv and heat tape with a Teflon sheet, but after you press you can safely and easily remove the tape.
 The best part is - it doesn't leave any residue or coloring behind on the htv or the fabric.

 Now you may have noticed I had a little something under my small canvas bag while pressing.
 Just so happens that's the second trick I have up my sleeve.
-That's a small pressing pillow - also from The Rhinestone World - and it's super useful.
+That's a small pressing pillow - and it's super useful.

 When you are pressing HTV onto an item that has any kind of seam, zipper, or in this case, drawstring, they create a gap when pressing.
 That gap prevents the top plate of the heat press (or iron) from getting a tight seal on the actual HTV which can cause it to peel.